We use cookies

 • Core guests (couple + 15-20 VIPs) stay in the villa.
 The rest stay at nearby hotels or smaller villas.

-• NERO Line coordinates villa + planner + vendor network as one package.
+• Nero Line coordinates villa + planner + vendor network as one package.

 Why a villa wedding over a hotel